 Formerly known as SimplyMap, a web-based mapping application that lets users create professional-quality thematic maps and reports using powerful demographic, business, and marketing variables.
 Custom information can be exported to Excel, PDF, Microsoft Word and more.

-Access is limited to 10 simultaneous users.
 If you would like to save your work, you must register for an account.
 Navigate to the database and select “Create an Account” if you are a first-time user.

 The databases listed here have broad coverage and will be good starting points for most researchers.
 If you're looking for more specialized coverage, including international and foreign-language newspapers, check out our full listing of newspaper databases and the resource guides listed below.